,

 Reminders

-Trainers/Wellies - At Layer-de-la-Haye we are an "All-Weather" school.
+Trainers/Wellies and Waterproofs! - At Layer-de-la-Haye we are an "All-Weather" school.
 This mean that unless deemed unsafe we will be outside at playtimes even if it is raining.
 Please make sure that your child has a change of shoes (and socks!) or wellies in school for days when it is very wet.

 Homework